mlinproduction/mlinproduction.github.io/index.md

 - Deploying scikit-learn and tensorflow models in production
 - Good development practices for Data Scientists

 The course will consist of mostly practical hands-on sessions.
-A more detailed syllabus and content will be available soon.

 # Technologies used